 After bidding farewell to Darling, it’s time to make my way across Harbour Bridge to Milson’s Point.
 There are many ways to reach there by either bus, train or ferry to Milson’s Point wharf.
 I opted for a bus ride.
 And my, this lookout has a great view of both Harbour Bridge and Sydney Opera House.
 How wonderful!

-The mesmerising view causes me to overstay despite the strong wind but totally worth it for a view as such.
+The mesmerizing view causes me to overstay despite the strong wind but totally worth it for a view as such.

 Luna Park is an amusement just around the corner.